Kaenon Clarke Review

 |Can take prescription lens?||Yes||Yes||Yes||Yes||No|

 |Case Included||Semi-rigid zippered case, microfiber bag||Semi-rigid zippered case, microfiber bag, microfiber cleaning cloth||Microfiber bag||Semi-rigid zippered case, microfiber bag||Microfiber bag|

 Our Analysis and Test Results

-We tested the Clarkes with Grey 12 Pacific Blue Mirror Lenses designed specifically for water and paddle activities.
+We've tested two versions of the Clarke: first with Grey 12 Pacific Blue Mirror lenses, then most recently with Ultra Brown 12 lenses.
 They're a medium-full fit, come with a zippered semi-rigid shell case and a soft bag/cleaning cloth, and are available with prescription lenses.

 - 100% UV Protection

 - 0% HEV/Blue Light Blockage, 0% Infrared Blockage

 - Color: Brown, Material: SR-91 Polycarbonate